pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 ### Installing Helm

 Pega supports using Helm version 2.1 and later.
 The latest runbooks use version 3.0 and it’s recommended to use this version.
-If you use Helm 2.x, some of the commands will differ slightly for Helm 2.x.
+If you use Helm 2.x, some of the commands differ slightly for Helm 2.x.

 Helm supports a variety of installation methods.
 To learn more, see https://helm.sh/docs/intro/install/.